padas-lab-de/krony-PT/README.md

 ---
 ### **TODO:**

+*  Q:
+	* Freezing the weights apparently helps, is there a way to quantify the impact?
+	* How the KP factos are changing with and without freezing of other wieghts?
+	* Some metric applied on the grads?
+* Start working on GPT2.
+	* reproduce the scroes from the paper on GLUE. >> should be a priority.
+	* Setup training with 3 nodes.

 * (As I suspected) when I freeze all the weights.
 And only train the new plugged in weights.
 	* The network doesn't learn anything.
+	* Not really, optimized had a bug, now fixed.
+Freezing helps activating more.

 * change the behavior of optimizers, mainly the lr:
 	* currently even the pre-trained params are set to the same lr as the other decomposed matrices.